UPA terminates contracts of James Ignatowich, Ryan Fu and Vivian Glozman for participating in Japan event

 "UPA and its leading properties, the PPA Tour and MLP, have put significant resources into building goodwill, branding and name recognition, which, when leveraged by competing organizations, contradicts our efforts to build and grow pro pickleball’s business," the news release said.
 "The UPA remains fully committed to our players who honor their commitments and to building the brightest future possible for professional pickleball."

 The event in question involved several days of clinics and pro exhibition matches organized by the Pickleball Japan Federation in Tokyo’s Ariake Tennis Park.
-The players were advertised as "PPA Top Pros" in signage and messaging to participants, which appears to be what the UPA took issue with.
+The players were advertised as "PPA Top Pros" in signage and messaging to participants, and the event ended up being different from what UPA officials were told about, according to the organization.

-In an interview with Pickleball.com, PPA Tour CEO Connor Pardoe explained the decision to terminate the contracts of Ignatowich, Fu and Glozman.
+In a statement to Pickleball.com, PPA Tour CEO Connor Pardoe explained the decision to terminate the contracts of Ignatowich, Fu and Glozman.

 “The advertising for these events prominently featured their statuses as top MLP and PPA players and champions, explicitly using the reputation and likeness we pay for to promote a direct competitor,” Pardoe said.
 “This is not a gray area and is a clear breach of their contracts.”

-Pardoe said Todd's case is different because she asked for and received prior approval to participate in a singular camp overseas.
+Pardoe said Todd's case is different because she asked for and received prior approval to participate in a singular camp overseas, although Fu also claimed in a post on X that the trip had been approved by the UPA back in July.

 Former PPA Tour and MLP player Quang Duong had his contract terminated for a similar violation earlier this year in Vietnam.